drown-lab/lab-website/_people/anju_sheregar.md

 linkedin: ''

 ---
 Anju is a Cell, Molecular, and Developmental Biology major focused on characterizing proteoforms that bear multiple post-translational modifications.
+She is currently a graduate student at The Ohio State University.